Is the Reach of Your Men’s Ministry Wide and Deep?

 There were other comments about the speaker, scripture memorization, guided private devotionals and other “missed opportunities” from the retreat.
 The planning team was stunned.
 They had met every goal they had set for the weekend, yet the leadership team was ripping it apart.
 What went wrong?

 Making disciples is all about taking men who don’t know Christ and helping them become mature, passionate followers of Jesus.
-This journey can be represented by a path, or continuum: from “Men who need Christ” (WIDE) all the way to “Mature disciples” (DEEP).
+This journey can be represented by a path, or “continuum” as we say, from men who don’t yet know Christ (WIDE) all the way to mature disciples (DEEP).

 Your ministry to men will need to help men at every stage of this journey.
 We call this concept the Wide—Deep Continuum.